 A trophy is awarded to the winning team at the end of each week and a large trophy at the end of each term.
-Pupils from each class are identified for special certificates and written up in the school 'Star Achievers' book'.
+Pupils from each class are identified for special certificates.

 Pupils regularly show good work to the headteacher, and this is rewarded with stickers.